lukesdm/mermaid-gen/readme.md

-Automated mermaid diagram generation for Github Wikis, using git hooks.
+Automated mermaid diagram generation for GitHub documentation, using git hooks.

 Identifies .mmd files added/changed and generates corresponding images for them, which can be referenced from documentation files.